tushar2708/conveyor/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/e6c8164f8cbf98490fe8/test_coverage)](https://codeclimate.com/github/tushar2708/conveyor/test_coverage)

 A go pipeline management library, supporting concurrent pipelines, with multiple nodes and joints.

-###### TL;DR
+**TL;DR:**
+A pipeline is a standard concurrency pattern in Go, at least in terms of use case & functionality.
+And there are multiple ways people create them based on their specific requirements.
+This project is my attempt to create a generic one that can be used in most, if not all use-cases.
 If you are already aware of what a pipeline is, you can move on to [examples.](https://github.com/tushar2708/conveyor/tree/master/examples "Conveyor Examples") or [Implementation](https://github.com/tushar2708/conveyor#how-to-implement-your-own-nodes) section.

-Also, you can know more about pipelines from [here](https://blog.golang.org/pipelines "Go Pipelines")
+You can also read more about pipelines from [here](https://blog.golang.org/pipelines "Go Pipelines")

-A Go pipeline is a standard concurrency pattern, at least in terms of use case.
-And there are multiple ways people create them based on their requirements.
-This is my attempt to make one that can be used in most, if not all use-cases.

 ## What does Conveyor do?
 *Conveyor* does what the name suggests.
 Just like a conveyor belt, or a production-line,